Thomas Annunziata: ARCA Menards Series

 In 2025, Annunziata would compete at Lime Rock Park for Nitro Motorsports.
 After starting on pole for the first time, he would end up spinning with Brent Crews on the first lap, but rebounded and earned his first career victory in the series.

+In 2026, Annunziata ran full-time in the main ARCA Menards Series, driving the No. 70 Toyota for Nitro Motorsports.
+With ten top-fives, seventeen top-10s, three pole awards and a win at Lime Rock, he collected enough points to collect the 2026 ARCA Menards Series championship on a tiebreaker over teammate Jake Bollman.

+Hours before his 2026 championship, it was confirmed by Annunziata that he would not compete full-time in ARCA for 2027.